mambassador/django_orange/README.md

 ### Various features

-- Sending notification emails at specified time (go to http://localhost:8000/notification)
+- Sending notification emails at specified time (go to http://localhost:8000/notification)(You will need to run RabbitMQ to do this)
 - Creating a specified amount of mock users with custom management CLI command
 - Deleting users from the database with custom management CLI command
 - Calculating hypotenuse with given catheti from user input (go to http://localhost:8000/triangle)